This is liable to change in the future.

-Static files to be symlinked into the working directory of the test.
-You can access these in your by opening the files as relative paths, e.g.
+Static files that are symlinked into the working directory of the test.
+You can access these files in your test by opening them using relative paths, such as

 A list of labels to be applied to these tests.
 These labels are arbitrary text strings and have no meaning within buck itself.
 They can, however, have meaning for you as a test author (e.g.,